Extra Help Prescription Program and How to Save on Prescription Drugs

 With or without Medicare, prescription drugs can be expensive.
+Finding the most up to date Extra Help Prescription Program information can be confusing.
+We’ve compiled all the important info for you to review.
 However, there are programs available to help seniors afford the medications they need under Medicare Part D.

 The Extra Help program is intended to assist individuals with limited resources and income who need help paying for their prescription drugs under Medicare.
 Extra Help can provide cost coverage for monthly premiums, annual deductibles and copayments.